fxamacker/cbor/README.md

 __What is CBOR__?
 [CBOR](CBOR_GOLANG.md) ([RFC 7049](https://tools.ietf.org/html/rfc7049)) is a binary data format inspired by JSON and MessagePack.
 CBOR is used in [IETF](https://www.ietf.org) Internet Standards such as COSE ([RFC 8152](https://tools.ietf.org/html/rfc8152)) and CWT ([RFC 8392 CBOR Web Token](https://tools.ietf.org/html/rfc8392)).
 Even WebAuthn uses CBOR.

 __Why this CBOR library?__ It doesn't crash and it has well-balanced qualities: small, fast, safe and easy.
-It can provide "preferred serialization" by correctly converting floating-point values to float16 (if they fit) using IEEE 754 default rounding.
+It can provide "preferred serialization" by correctly converting floating-point values to float16 (if they fit).

 * __Small apps__.
 Same programs are 4-9 MB smaller by switching to this library.
 No code gen and the only imported pkg is [cbor-go/float16](https://github.com/cbor-go/float16) which is maintained by the same team as this library.